How Bad Will Coronavirus Be This Winter? Model Projects 170,000 More U.S. Deaths

 "We were really hoping to crater the cases in preparation for a bad winter," says Tara Smith, a professor of epidemiology at Kent State University.
 "We've done basically the opposite."

-After hitting an all time high in July, cases did drop significantly, but the U.S. never reached a level where the public health system could truly get a handle on the outbreak.
+After hitting an all-time high in July, cases did drop significantly, but the U.S. never reached a level where the public health system could truly get a handle on the outbreak.

 Now infections are on the rise again.

-The U.S. is averaging more than 52,000 new cases a day (the highest it's been since mid August), driven by ballooning outbreaks across the country's interior, especially in the Midwest, the Great Plains and the West
+The U.S. is averaging more than 52,000 new cases a day (the highest it's been since mid-August), driven by ballooning outbreaks across the country's interior, especially in the Midwest, the Great Plains and the West

 Contributing to this rise is the return of students to campus, resistance to mandates on social distancing and mask wearing, and more people spending time in restaurants and other indoor settings, Smith says.